 - Restarting Microsoft Teams will allow the app to refresh itself and reload all the app’s features; then, you can look over anything that you need to use and see if the app’s speed is faster, and keep reading if this hasn’t solved this.

-Check your internet
+Check your internet for faster speed

 The next thing you should try to see if it will speed Microsoft Teams up is to see if your internet connection is up to speed.
 If the internet has problems, you should reconnect to it or reset it.
 You can always try your connection on internet testing sites to see if it’s working on other things.

 - Click on the wifi icon located on the top right of the apple bar.

 Press the connection and turn it off, then wait 10+ seconds and turn it back on; if it is still slow, use a site like Fast.

 Use the web app for Microsoft Teams

 If Microsoft Teams is still running slow after trying these other solutions, try the Teams’ browser version.
 This could fix some problems depending on your internet speed and computer specification.
 Slowness is likely an issue on the app, not the browser web app version; I have made a guide below for this step.

 - Sign in to Teams.